opitzconsulting/uitest.js/README.md

   after calling this also affects the child.

 * `url(someUrl)`:
-Sets the url of the page ot be loaded
+Sets the url of the page ot be loaded.
+If the url is relative, it will be resolved relative to the path of the `uitest.js` in the current page.

 * `trace(boolean)`:
 Enables debug logging for several features.